 The Christian Bookshop is the little building next to the chapel.

-The Bookshop will be open every Saturday, 10am – 1pm in October.
+The Bookshop is open every Saturday, 10am – 1pm.

 Address: 2 Alfred Place, Aberystwyth, SY23 2BS, UK